Survivalism: A Skills Based Initiation Culture Into A Deep Connection With Nature.

 Before the invention of the chemical match.
 Every person carried a tinder box containing flint & steel, and for tinder the cheapest thing was "Tow", a byproduct of weaving, spinning and rope making from flax, hemp and nettle.
 Some people were more skilled than others, I am sure.
 In villages with a blacksmith, it was common to get an ember from the blacksmith for the hearth.
 It was also common to maintain an eternal fire in the hearth, honouring St Brigid, the Goddess of Fire, the Hearth, the home and childbirth.

-This is a foolhardy, Prepprr approach beause they dont think the crisis will last, becasue they dont believe in science, because they dont qant capitalismnto end and think "pinko commies" cant do survival.
+The Prepprr approach to survival is minimalist survival skills and stockpile food.
+This is beause they dont think the crisis will last, becasue they dont believe in science, because they dont want capitalism to end and think "pinko commies" cant do survival, and looking at the output so far from XR, Deep Adaptation, Dr Gail Bradbrook and various Shamanic types, they are pretty correct.

 The Ferro Rod, A Brief History